Paul von Hindenburg: Second presidency

 In the first round of voting in March 1932, Hindenburg was the front-runner, but failed to gain the required majority.
-In the runoff the following month Hindenburg won with 53 percent of the vote.
+In the runoff the following month, Hindenburg won with 53% of the vote.
 However, he was disappointed because he lost voters from the right, only winning by the support of those who had strongly opposed him seven years before.
-He wrote "Despite all the blows in the neck I have taken, I will not abandon my efforts for a healthy move to the Right".
+He wrote, "Despite all the blows in the neck I have taken, I will not abandon my efforts for a healthy move to the Right".
 He called in the party leaders for advice.
-During the meetings Meissner led the discussions while Hindenburg would only speak briefly on crucial points.
+During the meetings, Meissner led the discussions while Hindenburg would only speak briefly on crucial points.
 Schleicher took the lead in choosing the cabinet, in which he was Reichswehr Minister.
 Groener was now even more unpopular to the right because he had banned wearing party uniforms in public.
 On 13 May 1932, Schleicher told Groener that he had "lost the confidence of the Army" and must resign at once.
 Once Groener was gone, the ban was lifted and the Nazi brownshirts were back battling on the streets.

 To cope with mounting unemployment, Brüning desperately wanted an emergency decree to launch a program in which bankrupt estates would be carved up into small farms and turned over to unemployed settlers.
 When they met, Hindenburg read a statement that there would be no further decrees and insisted that the cabinet resign and that there must be a turn to the right.
 Brüning resigned on 1 June 1932.
 He was succeeded as chancellor by Papen from the Centre Party, who was Schleicher's choice; Hindenburg did not even ask the party leaders for advice.
 He was delighted with Papen, a rich, smooth aristocrat who had been a famous equestrian and a general staff officer; he soon became a Hindenburg family friend (Schleicher was no longer welcomed because he had quarreled with Oskar).
 The president was delighted to find that eight members of the new cabinet had served as officers during the war.